 The posts include analysis, tables and charts, focused on the differences between New York City and State and other places, but even more information is available in the spreadsheets linked below.
 Anyone could download the spreadsheets, use them to create new tables and charts, and write about state and local government from the point of view of some other place I have included for comparison.
 One could even reuse my charts, by dropping different data in the same locations.

-This is essential background for anyone who works in, thinks about, or writes about state and local government in metropolitan New York.
-I made a huge effort, on my own time, to make the information available, and ask that people reward my effort by using it.
+This is essential background for anyone who works in, thinks about, or writes about state and local government in metropolitan New York, or elsewhere.
+I made a huge effort, for free and on my own time, to make the information available, and ask that people reward my effort by using it.
 There is no reason why anyone should know less than I do about state and local government.

 The genesis of the spreadsheets below, and my role in tabulating them, dates back to a constitutional requirement.
 Back in 1989 New York City got a new constitution, which is to say a new City Charter.
 One of its stipulations was for the New York City Department of City Planning, where I had recently started working as a junior regional economist, to produce a series of charter-mandated documents – the Mayor’s Strategic Policy Statement and the City Planning Commission’s Planning and Zoning Report every four years, and the Annual Report on Social Indicators, every year.
 I was tasked with writing sections of these reports, notably the economics sections.